H4NM/WhoYouCalling/README.md

 - [Windows Sandbox](https://learn.microsoft.com/en-us/windows/security/application-security/application-isolation/windows-sandbox/windows-sandbox-overview): A simple and native sandbox in Windows.
 I strongly recommend using a sandbox or VM when when executing unknown applications.
 There's also the possibility of adding your own configuration for the Windows Sandbox to harden it a bit further or include WhoYouCalling with the sandbox on start.
 See more [here](https://learn.microsoft.com/en-us/windows/security/application-security/application-isolation/windows-sandbox/windows-sandbox-configure-using-wsb-file)

 ### Limitations
 - **DNS**: In ETW, `Microsoft-Windows-DNS-Client` only logs A and AAAA queries, neglecting other DNS query types such as PTR, TXT, MX, SOA etc. It does capture CNAME and it's respective adresses, which are part of the DNS response.
 However, with the FPC the requests are captured either way, just not portrayed as in registered DNS traffic by the application.
+The FPC and registered TCPIP activity helps identify processes that do not utilize **Windows DNS Client Service** (e.g. `nslookup`) since they're not logged in the DNS ETW.
 - **Execution integrity**: It's currently not possible to delegate the privilege of executing applications in an elevated state to other users, meaning that if you want to run the application elevated you need to be signed in as the user with administrator rights.
   Since WhoYouCalling requires elevated privileges to run (*ETW + FPC*), spawned processes naturally inherits the security token making them also posess the same integrity level - and .NET api does not work too well with creating less privileged processes from an already elevated state.
   The best and most reliable approach was to duplicate the low privileged token of the desktop shell in an interactive logon (explorer.exe).